GollumSF/doctrine-enum/README.md

 # Doctrine Enum

-An tinyint type for Doctrine MYSQL
+An anum type for Doctrine MYSQL

 ## Installation: